Macedonia

 Party abbreviations: DA = Demokratska

-Partija na Makedonija (Social Democratic Party of
+Socijalistička Partija na Makedonija (Socialist Party of

-= Vnatresna Makedonska Revolucionerna Organizacija –
+= Vnatrešna Makedonska Revolucionerna Organizacija –

 Demokratska Partija za Makedonsko Nacionalno Edinstvo